oxsecurity/megalinter/docs/descriptors/salesforce_sfdx_scanner_aura.md

   -r, --ruleset=ruleset
       [deprecated] ruleset(s) of rules to run

+  -s, --severity-threshold=severity-threshold
+      throws an error when violations of specific severity (or more severe) are detected, invokes --normalize-severity

   -t, --target=target
       (required) location of source code

   -v, --violations-cause-error
-      throws an error when violations are detected
+      [deprecated] throws an error when violations are detected

   --env=env
       JSON-formatted string, overrides ESLint's default environment variables